barotto/test386.asm/README.md

 | 0xEE | Series of unverified tests for arithmetical and logical opcodes ** |
 | 0xFF | Testing completed                                                  |

-† test <tt>0x09</tt> will test the upper 16-bit value of a 32-bit PUSH of a 16-bit segment selector when TEST_UNDEF is enabled, and will fail if the word is modified.
+† When TEST_UNDEF is enabled, test <tt>0x09</tt> will test the upper 16-bit
+value of a 32-bit PUSH of a 16-bit segment selector, and will fail if the word is modified.
+It'll also check the MSW of ESP after a POPAD, that for 16-bit stacks must be equal to the MSW of its popped value.

 \* test <tt>0xE0</tt> needs to be enabled via the TEST_UNDEF equ, and the proper CPU family needs to be specified with the CPU_FAMILY equ (currently